Salivary gland: Minor salivary glands

 Around 800 to 1,000 minor salivary glands are located throughout the oral cavity within the submucosa of the oral mucosa in the tissue of the buccal, labial, and lingual mucosa, the soft palate, the lateral parts of the hard palate, and the floor of the mouth or between muscle fibers of the tongue.
 They are 1 to 2 mm in diameter and unlike the major glands, they are not encapsulated by connective tissue, only surrounded by it.
 The gland has usually a number of acini connected in a tiny lobule.
 A minor salivary gland may have a common excretory duct with another gland, or may have its own excretory duct.
 Their secretion is mainly mucous in nature and have many functions such as coating the oral cavity with saliva.
 Problems with dentures are sometimes associated with minor salivary glands if dry mouth is present.
 The minor salivary glands are innervated by the facial nerve (cranial nerve CN VII).

 Von Ebner's glands

 Von Ebner's glands are found in a trough circling the circumvallate papillae on the dorsal surface of the tongue near the terminal sulcus.
-They secrete a purely serous fluid that begins lipid hydrolysis.
-They also facilitate the perception of taste through secretion of digestive enzymes and proteins.
+They secrete a purely serous fluid, and also facilitate the perception of taste through secretion of digestive enzymes and proteins.

 The arrangement of these glands around the circumvallate papillae provides a continuous flow of fluid over the great number of taste buds lining the sides of the papillae, and is important for dissolving the food particles to be tasted.